Undertanding Calculus

 To conclude our discussion of the number here is a short definition.

-Number - A symbol used to express an objects' or actions' repetitive nature.
+Number - A symbol used to express an object's, action's or abstraction's repetitive nature.